 - Please don’t worry about anything.
 If you’re not sure what to do, look around and see what others are doing.
 If you don’t know which book to hold then ask someone nearby.
 Anyone around you will be happy to help with anything.

 During the Service

-- St Paul’s has a strong Eucharistic focus, which means that (every Sunday and during the week as well) we obey Jesus’ instruction to share bread and wine and remember him.
+- St Paul’s has a strong Eucharistic focus, which means that (every Sunday and during the week as well) we obey Jesus’ instruction to share bread and wine (when we can without Covid restrictions) and remember him.
 Services are structured to allow us all to focus on the beauty of holiness.
 The building, the music, the smell of incense (which rises to heaven like our prayers), the sense of timelessness and excellence, all help us come close to God.
 If you find it strange just let things happen around you for a time and allow God to speak to you.

 - There are groups for those aged 2-11 during the Service, which meet in the Parish Rooms.
 The groups are prayed for at the front during the Service and then go out together.
-If you’d like to find out more details about J-Club, please ring Becca on 0118 327 9116.
+If you’d like to find out more details about J-Club, please contact us.

 After the Service

-- Excellent Fairtrade coffee and biscuits are served in the Parish Rooms which is a great chance to meet people, to talk to people and to ask questions.
+- Excellent freshly brewed coffee and biscuits are served in the Parish Rooms which is a great chance to meet people, to talk to people and to ask questions.